himewel/covid19retail/README.md

 - iowa_liquor_sales: table extracted from \`bigquery-public-data\`.\`iowa_liquor_sales\`.\`sales\` with information about daily sales of alcooholic products in markets at Iowa, US
 - covid19_open_data: table extracted from \`bigquery-public-data\`.\`covid19_open_data\`.\`covid19_open_data\` with statuses of the Covid19 pandemic also in Iowa, US

-The *gold* schema contains tables builded from *silver* tables in a snowflake schema.
+The *gold* schema contains tables build from *silver* tables in a snowflake schema.
 The following figure illustrates the relationships between tables at the *gold* layer:

 <img align="center" alt="Data schema" src="./docs/schema.png" />

-Finally, the following dashboards are build in Superset:
+Finally, the following dashboards were build with Superset:

 <img align="center" alt="Sales dashboard" src="./docs/sales-dashboard.png" />